ElodieGage/ElodieGage/README.md

 ##  :dizzy: About me

-I'm currently studying an MSc Bioinformatics and set to graduate in December 2026.
+I'm currently studying an MSc Bioinformatics and set to graduate in December 2026. :mortar_board:

 <h3 align="left">Languages and Tools:</h3>
 <p align="left">